PALab/place/placeweb/static/placeweb/documentation/_sources/frontend_tutorial.rst.txt

 Running the build
 ^^^^^^^^^^^^^^^^^^^^^^^

-Assuming you have done everything correctly, you should not be able to navigate to the ``place/elm`` directory and run ``./elm-make-all.sh``.
+Assuming you have done everything correctly, you should now be able to navigate to the ``place/elm`` directory and run ``./elm-make-all.sh``.
 If you have correctly installed Elm, this should build all the plugins, including your new one, and put them into the correct directory to be served to the web interface.